-Devon and Alex are two of the many Co-Founders and Co-Creators who have played a central role in building the vision, culture, structure, and expression of the Urban Creators over the past decade.
+Devon and Alex are two of the many Co-Founders and Co-Creators who have played a central role in building the vision, culture, structure, and expression of the Urban Creators since 2010.
 Devon and Alex have contributed to the physical & business foundation of the organization, but none of what we have accomplished would be possible without the critical contributions of ALL our founding members and co-creators along the way.
 As the Urban Creators evolves, so too do our roles…..we are in motion…..

 Devon Bailey is a North Philadelphia native, family man, and green developer who works in carpentry, plumbing, landscaping, mechanics, and home remodeling, doing “everything under the sun except for electric”.
 Devon holds his family legacy as inspiration for the work he does, using the skills he learned from his grandfather ‘Ike’ to revitalize his neighborhood, and wisdom gained from his lived experience to inspire a younger generation of creators.
 As a leader in his community, developer by trade, and owner of ‘The Shop’ on 11th & Dakota street, Devon has been the foundation of the Urban Creators since its inception, building all of Life Do Grow’s physical infrastructure and keeping us rooted in his community.
 Now, Devon is uplifting the leadership of his son’s who represent the future of his family’s, and Urban Creator’s, legacy.